Create a Project

 Create a Custom Project

-If you want to set up your own project, and use your preferred specifications, that’s also easy to do.
-Click the “Create Project” button in the left menu, or from the Project page, click “Create Project” in the top right corner.
+If you want to create your own project, and use your preferred specifications, that’s also easy to do.
+Click the “Create Project” button in the left menu, or from the Project page, click “Create Custom Project” in the top right corner.

 From here, you’ll see a form with the Create Project options.